How to Crochet the First Row After the Foundation Chain - Tutorial Seven

 Option Three

-The last option is to insert your hook under the back loop only.
+The last option for crochet the first row after the chain is to insert your hook under the back loop only.
 Working your first row of stitches this way means that you will get two edges that look the same.
 That is, the top edge of your last row will look the same as the bottom edge of your first row.
 They will both have a row of V shapes to work into.
 See the below photo for an example.

 If you want both edges of your work to have the same look or if you want to create V shapes so that the bottom edge is easier/clearer to work into then this is the option for you.